Livinston-Bran/Lab-sheet/README.md

 # ATI Website - Lecturer Portal

-This repository contains the code for the lecturer portal of the ATI (Assumption of Technology and Innovation) website.
+This repository contains the code for the lecturer portal of the ATI (Advanced Technological Institute) website.
 The portal allows lecturers to register, log in, view a personalized dashboard, and log out.
 The system is built using PHP and MySQL DBMS for efficient data management.

 ## Table of Contents
 - [Prerequisites](#prerequisites)